AcademySoftwareFoundation/EncodingGuidelines/RGBEncoding.md

 -c:v libx264rgb
 ```

 Has no support in web browsers, but there is limited support in players such as RV.
+This is pretty obsolete, you can do something now similarly with libx264.

 ## mjpeg RGB Encoding